 Third-party fidelity bonds, sometimes called business service bonds, protect your clients’ property from dishonest employees.
 They can cover expenses related to:

 IT professionals, especially IT consultants who work with clients in the financial services industry, often need third-party fidelity bonds to satisfy the requirements of a client contract.

-General liability insurance: This policy covers expenses related to client injuries and property damage, along with advertising injuries like slander.
+General liability insurance: This policy covers expenses related to client injuries and property damage, such as a slip-and-fall injury in a data analyst's office.
 Technology businesses can often bundle it with commercial property insurance for savings in a business owner’s policy (BOP).

 Errors and omissions insurance (E&O): This policy is critical for IT consultants and many other tech professionals.
 Also called professional liability insurance, it covers lawsuits related to work mistakes, such as an error that causes a client’s server to crash.

-Cyber liability insurance: You may want to invest in cyber liability insurance to protect your own company’s stored data, such as clients’ credit card numbers, or to protect against lawsuits related to a data breach at a client's business.
+Cyber insurance: You may want to invest in cyber liability insurance to protect your own company’s stored data, such as clients’ credit card numbers, or to protect against lawsuits related to a data breach at a client's business.

-Workers’ compensation insurance: Most states require technology businesses with employees to purchase workers’ compensation.
-This policy covers medical bills and partial lost wages from work-related injuries and illnesses.
+Workers’ compensation insurance: This policy covers medical bills and disability benefits from work-related injuries and illnesses.
+Most states require technology businesses with employees to purchase workers’ compensation.

-Commercial auto insurance: This policy is required for business-owned vehicles.
-It can cover property damage and medical bills in an accident involving your IT company vehicle, along with theft, vandalism, and weather damage.
+Commercial auto insurance: This policy is required in most states for business-owned vehicles.
+It can cover property damage and medical bills in an accident involving your IT company's vehicle, along with theft, vandalism, and weather damage.